-Helping teams adapt more easily to change through the ability to reconfigure the team neighborhood to reduce disruption and build resiliency.
+Helping teams adapt more easily to change through the ability to reconfigure the team neighbourhood to reduce disruption and build resiliency.

 Why is this important?
 Employee turnover and teams changing out or shifting focus happen at a far greater rate than ever before.
 Supportive team environments make a difference.
 When team members participate in the design of their space, the experience itself builds camaraderie even beyond the shared sense of ownership.

-Helping organizations embrace change through multipurpose, connected, flexible spaces that adapt to support people where and when they work.
+Helping organisations embrace change through multipurpose, connected, flexible spaces that adapt to support people where and when they work.